prakhar-gupta8/INMAS-python-workshop/README.md

 -----------------------------------
 # Anaconda Starter
-The material of this workshop is based on using Jupyter notebooks.
+The material for this workshop relies on using Jupyter notebooks.
 We will first describe how to get a proper installation of Anaconda, an open-source package manager and Python distribution that includes a suite of useful packages (in addition to basic Python) pre-installed, as well as package management tools.
-This package manager provides an easy way to install additional Python packages that you might need in addition to the most popular packages.
+Anaconda provides an easy way to install additional Python packages that you might need in addition to the most popular packages.
 Don't worry however: most if not all Python packages needed for the first workshop are included in the default distribution.

 ## Introduction